Ireland in the Eurovision Song Contest 2019: Promotion

+Calls for a boycott

+Prior to the contest, several groups called for Ireland to boycott the contest due to Israel's treatment of the Palestinian people.
+The winner of the 1994 Eurovision Song Contest, Charlie McGettigan and the host of the 1997 contest, Carrie Crowley, were part of a group calling on Ireland to boycott the competition.
+Micheál Mac Donncha, who was Lord Mayor of Dublin at the time, called for a boycott of the competition, stating his belief that "the horrific ordeal of the Palestinian people needs to be highlighted", while his Sinn Féin colleague Lynn Boylan of the European Parliament wrote to RTÉ to encourage them not to participate that year.
+Ireland's Tánaiste and minister for foreign affairs Simon Coveney spoke against a boycott, saying that it would "polarise things even further".

+In response to these calls, RTÉ stated that the contest was a non-political event, but that it would not sanction any member of staff who did not want to travel to the contest.

 At Eurovision

 The Eurovision Song Contest 2019 consisted of two semi-finals held on the respective dates of 14 and 16 May and the grand final on 18 May 2019.
 It was held at Expo Tel Aviv in Tel Aviv, Israel.
 According to Eurovision rules, all participating nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final, however, the top ten countries from each semi-final progress to the final.
 On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the second semi-final, to be held on 16 May 2019, and was scheduled to perform in the first half of the show.

-The running order for the semi finals was decided by the producers of the Eurovision Song Contest 2019 rather than through another draw; this was done to ensure a cohesive show and mitigate the possibility of similar songs being performed consecutively.
-Both of the semi finals were broadcast on RTÉ2 while the final was broadcast on RTÉ One.
+The running order for the semi-finals was decided by the producers of the Eurovision Song Contest 2019 rather than through another draw; this was done to ensure a cohesive show and mitigate the possibility of similar songs being performed consecutively.
+Both of the semi-finals were broadcast on RTÉ2 while the final was broadcast on RTÉ One.
 The television broadcasts featured commentary by Irish television personality Marty Whelan.